pioio/ezcli/README.md

     for i in count:
         print(f"Hello, {name}!")
 ```
+Now you can run it in one of several ways:
+- `t hello`
-Now can run it: `t hello` or `t hello Alice` or `t hello Alice` or `t hello --count 10`, or `t hello -c 10 Alice`, etc.
+- `t hello Alice`
+- `t hello Alice`
+- `t hello --count 10`
+- `t hello -c 10 Alice`, etc.

+The CLI arg syntax was auto-determined from the function signature.

-(The `t` and `taskcli` commands are equivalent)
+(Note: the `t` and `taskcli` commands are equivalent)

-## Key features
+## Key features of `taskcli`
 - Automatic generation of CLI interfaces from signatures of simple Python functions.
 - You can group, highlight, tag, hide, list, regex-search your tasks.
-- Write tasks by hand, programmatically, or both.
+- Write tasks by hand, or create them programmatically, or do a mix both.
-- See at a glance which tasks can be simply run, which require additional env vars, and which require specifying mandatory arguments.
+- See all your tasks at a glance -- see which tasks require additional env vars, and which require specifying mandatory arguments.
 - Import and reuse(!) tasks from other modules/dirs  (`tt.include(module_name)`).
 Directories will be switched automatically if needed.
 - Less noise -- auto hide tasks which are not ready to be run (e.g. due to missing env vars) (`tt.config.hide_not_ready = True`)
 - Quickly see the overview of all the tasks, along with optional and mandatory arguments.
 - Customize the way your tasks are listed.
 Customize it on per-project basis, or globally for many projects.
 - Simple to start, but power and suitable for managing larger projects.
 - Automatically switch directories when running tasks imported from other directories (can be disabled).
-- Easier collaboration with others - customize the behavior and the look and feel of `taskcli` using env vars.
-Make it work for you.
+- Easier collaboration - customize the behavior and the look and feel of `taskcli` using env vars.
+Make it work for you the way ***you*** like it, while keeping the shared project codebase generic.

 ## Basic usage quickstart
 - `pip install taskcli` - install it